tytydraco/yessleep/out/When_I_was_8_years_old_my_magical_school_bus_kidnapped_my_classmates_10_years_later_its_come_back_to_get_me.md

 They started to sing, marching into the trees, and once I was sure my teacher had turned her head, and the men and women tending to Cassandra couldn’t see me, I turned and forced myself into a sprint.

 I don’t remember falling.
 I remember my foot getting caught on a rock, though after that there was just the dark.
-I had vague memories of an oldish looking man looming over me, and the wet snout of a dog sniffing my neck and face, licking at blood staining my chin and face.
+I had vague memories of an oldish looking man looming over me, and the wet snout of a dog sniffing my neck and face, licking at blood staining my chin.

 When I woke, I was in hospital.
 Dad was next to me, and according to him, I had fallen during a field trip.
 I sat up, automatically spewing everything about Cassandra, and the gun’s, and the strange people with Mrs White.

-Dad’s expression crumpled, and he grasped my hand, telling me had hit my head and was having nightmares.
+Dad’s expression crumpled, and he grasped my hand, telling me had I had hit my head and was having nightmares about childish things.
 The next day, when I asked if my classmates were okay, he nodded, again shooting me a look of worry.
-I quickly understand what he meant, and how he was feeling, because when I walked into my third grade class a whole week later, with a bandage around my head, there was no sign of them.
+I quickly understood what he meant, because when I walked into my third grade class a whole week later, with a bandage around my head, there was no sign of them.

 Pippa, Jax, and Maddy and Noah.
 Even Cassandra.
 They were all gone.
 Mrs White too.
 It was the same classroom and the same desks.

 I even saw the plastic horse Maddy kept under her desk to regularly remind everyone she liked pony’s.
 However, Maddy was gone.
 Her entire existence had been wiped away.
 I tried to tell dad.
 I tried to tell the principal, naming all of them and demanding to see their parents.

 Except there weren’t any parents, or if there were, they didn’t remember their own children.
 After school one day, after driving myself crazy trying to figure out where the evil school bus had taken my classmates, and what it had done to them, I saw Pippa’s mom standing just outside the school gate.

 I already knew her name.
 Pippa’s mom made cookies for everyone when it was her daughter’s birthday.